SMILES arbitrary target specification: Atomic properties

 Atoms can be specified by symbol or atomic number.
 Aliphatic carbon is matched by [C], aromatic carbon by [c] and any carbon by [#6] or [C,c].
 The wild card symbols *, A and a match any atom, any aliphatic atom and any aromatic atom respectively.
 Implicit hydrogens are considered to be a characteristic of atoms and the SMARTS for an amino group can be written as [NH2].
 Charge is specified by the descriptors + and - as exemplified by the SMARTS [nH+] (protonated aromatic nitrogen atom) and [O-]C(=O)c (deprotonated aromatic carboxylic acid).

 Bonds

 A number of bond types can be specified: - (single), = (double), # (triple), : (aromatic) and ~ (any).

 Connectivity

-The X and D descriptors are used to specify the total numbers of connections (including implicit hydrogen atoms) and connections to explicit atoms.
+The X and D descriptors are used to specify the total numbers of connections (including implicit hydrogen atoms) and connections to explicit atoms, respectively.
 Thus [CX4] matches carbon atoms with bonds to any four other atoms while [CD4] matches quaternary carbon.